Water temperature in Avola

 Minimum:

-As of now, in Avola, the water temperature is 67.4°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
-Today's reading is 2.3°F higher than the average recorded on this particular day in recent years.
+As of now, in Avola, the water temperature is 80.2°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.2°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
+The water temperature today is above average for the last two weeks, showing a small increase in temperature.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 66.9°F on 2015, while the historical minimum was 61.3°F on 2019.
+The maximum temperature recorded for this date was 80.7°F on 2022, while the historical minimum was 76.2°F on 2017.

 Daily water temperature in Avola